Riemannian metrics for neural networks I: feedforward networks: Constructing invariant algorithms: Riemannian metrics for neural networks

 In this setting, an object is said to be \emph{intrinsic} if it does not depend on a choice of parametrization of any of the manifolds involved (activities, parameters, final output).
 Hopefully, casting the activities as elements in an abstract manifold, and writing intrinsic algorithms that will not depend on how this manifold is represented as numbers, allows the algorithms to be agnostic as to any physical interpretation of these activities (activation levels, activation frequencies, log-frequencies, synchronized activity of a group of neurons...)

 We assume that we are given a meaningful Riemannian metric on the final output $\omega$: that is, we know how to measure the size of a change in the output.
-For instance, if $\omega$ describes a probability distribution over a target variable $y$, we can use the Fisher metric over $\omega$.
+For instance, if $\omega$ describes a probability distribution over a target variable $y$, we can use the Fisher metric over $\omega$ (usually simpler to work with than the Fisher metric over the whole network parameter space).
+In the case $\omega$ is a Gaussian of fixed variance centered on the output values, this coincides with a Euclidean norm on these values.

 Then there are several possibilities to define intrinsic Riemannian metrics on parameter space.
 The most direct one is the Fisher metric: the output is seen as a function of all parameters, and the norm of a change of parameter $\d\theta$ (over all parameters at once) is the norm of the change it induces on the output.
-This is not scalable.
+This is not scalable: for a neural network with $n$ units, $n\out$ output units, and $d$ incoming edges per unit, processing each data sample takes $O(n^2d^2+n^2n\out)$, compared to $O(nd)$ for backpropagation.

 A more scalable version is to break down the change of parameter into a sum of changes of incoming parameters to each unit and take the Fisher metric at each unit independently.
 This is the unitwise Fisher metric.
-As we will see, it scales well to sparsely connected networks if the output layer is not too large.
+As we will see, it scales well to sparsely connected networks if the output layer is not too large: processing each data sample takes $O(nd^2+n\out nd)$.

 An even simpler version is the backpropagated metric, defined by backwards induction from the output layer: the norm of a change of parameter on the output layer is the norm of the change it induces on the final result, and the norm of a change of parameter at an internal unit is the sum of the norm of the resulting changes at the units it influences directly.
+Processing each data sample takes $O(nd^2)$.